[ Printer Friendly Version ] [ Report Abuse ]

 The first thing that had jumped into her mind when she’d heard all of this was that she wanted to talk to Teddy about it, but it quickly occurred to her that she might not be allowed to tell him.
 This was a highly sensitive case, and while it personally affected her, she wasn’t really sure what she would be allowed to say, and she didn’t want to land herself in any more trouble than she was already in.

-When she mentioned her indecision to Van, however, he’d looked at her like she was absolutely insane and told her to talk to her fiance, and screw Ministry protocol.
+When she mentioned her indecision to Van, however, he’d given her one of his looks and told her to talk to her fiance, and screw Ministry protocol.

 So she did.